 A bombshell goes around the world: the Riemann hypothesis has been demonstrated!
 It will then be discovered that it was an April Fool of Prof. Enrico Bombieri, one of the leading researchers involved, at the Institute for Advanced Study in Princeton.

 Mertone Scholes win the Nobel Prize in Economics (Fischer Black died in 1997), for the Black-Scholes equation which describes the price trend of a derivative financial instrument.
-The formula will then be used and abused, forgetting the conditions of its validity, contributing to the subsequent
+The formula will then be used and abused, forgetting the conditions of its validity, contributing to subsequent financial

 Paul Gage and David Slowinski announce the discovery, via the Cray supercomputer of the Lawrence Livermore Lab in California, of their seventh record prime number: 2 ^ 1257787 – 1 consisting of 378632 digits.
 From this moment on, the era of the domination of supercomputers